georgelza/Polaris_Pg_Flink/README.md

 GIT REPO: [Polaris_Pg_Flink](https://github.com/georgelza/Polaris_pg_flink)

-## Deployment
+## The stack:

-- Start basic stack
+### Building and Running

-  - Execute `make run_basic` as defined in `devlab/Makefile` to run environment.
+as defined in `devlab/Makefile` to run environment, (this will use `.env`).

-- Start full stack

-    `To run the full stack take note you need to have build the "expanded Flink image" as defined in infrastructure/flink
+The first time, first build the required containers.

+- `cd ../devlab`

+- `make build`

+Then you can run, either of the following 2 options. both files will utilize the `.env` file located in `<Project Root>/devlab`.

+Minimal Environment (Polaris, Postgres and MinIO), which will use `<Project Root>/devlab/docker-compose-basic.yml`

+- `make run_base`

+Full Environment (Polaris, Flink, Postgres and MinIO), which will use `<Project Root>/devlab/docker-compose-flink.yml`

-  - Execute `make run` as defined in `devlab/Makefile` to run environment.
+- `make run`

-- `<Project Root>/devlab/docker-compose-flink.yml` which can be brought online by executing below, (this will use `.env`).

-  - our Postgres init script will create 2 tables in our postgrescdc datastore: (`accountholders` and `transactions`).
+During the startup cycle of our PostgreSQL datastore it will run it's bootstrap init script which will create the following 2 tables.

-- Next is moving the data into one or other direction.
-  - You can either move the data directly to a Apache Iceberg or a Apache Paimon based table, stored on our MinIO based Object store.

-## Stack
+For the purpose of this blog i've simplified their structure.

+- `accountholders`

+- `transactions`

+### Software/package versions

 The following stack is deployed using one of the provided  `<Project Root>/devlab/docker-compose-*.yaml` files as per above.